GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAgingDetail.md

 <br>

-After you pull the report it will look like the one below.
+After you pull the report it will look similiar to the one below.

 ![](/images/L-Create-CustAgingDetail/07.png)